-- Standard and Poor's upgraded its rating on FSU's debt to A- with a stable outlook. - Fitch's rating on FSU's general revenue bonds is A with a stable outlook.
+- Standard and Poor's upgraded its rating on FSU's debt to A- with a stable outlook. - · Fitch's rating on FSU's general revenue bonds is A with a stable outlook.

-- Substantial operating and capital support from the state of North Carolina - Strong retention rate and growing enrollment - Substantial federal support from Pell grants and COVID stimulus funding - Modest level of debt compared to financial resources
+Key Information Noted in Rating Reports Credit Strengths Substantial operating and capital support from the state of North Carolina Credit Challenges Weakening of selectivity over the past fiver years History of operating deficits prior to Strong retention rate and growing enrollment Substantial federal support from Pell COVID stimulus funding creating surpluses Low level of unrestricted net assets grants and COVID stimulus funding Modest level of debt compared to relative to operating expenses Off-campus competition for housing, financial resources